danmunteanu/GARDEN/_posts/skills/2023-12-21-To Really Have Results.md

 ---
 layout: post
-title: To Truly Have Results
+title: To Really Have Results
 date: 2023-12-20 19:00:11
 categories:
   - Skills